-6.3 Underground Storage - Well Integrity (2023 estimate \$3.3MM)
+6.7 Underground Storage - Well Integrity (2024 estimate of \$5.7 MM)

-On December 19, 2016, PHMSA issued an interim final rule (IFR) establishing regulations for underground natural gas storage facilities (UNGSF).
-The IFR incorporated by reference American Petroleum Institute ("API") Recommended Practice ("RP") 1171, "Functional Integrity of Natural Gas Storage in Depleted Hydrocarbon Reservoirs and Aquifer Reservoirs" (First Edition, September 2015).
+On December 19, 2016, PHMSA issued an interim final rule ("IFR") establishing regulations for underground natural gas storage facilities (UNGSF).
+The IFR incorporated by reference RP 1171, "Functional Integrity of Natural Gas Storage in Depleted Hydrocarbon Reservoirs and Aquifer Reservoirs" (First Edition, September 2015).
 The IFR implemented PHMSA's authority to regulate underground gas storage and the Congressional mandate in section 12 of the PIPES Act to establish minimum safety standards.

-The final rule published on February 12, 2020 modified compliance timelines, clarified regulatory roles, reduced recordkeeping and reporting requirements, and formalized integrity management practices.
-In accordance with the final rule, NW Natural is running baseline casing inspection logs on each of its active gas storage wells prior to the March 13, 2027 deadline.
+The final rule published on February 12, 2020, modified compliance timelines, clarified regulatory roles, reduced recordkeeping and reporting requirements, and formalized integrity management practices.
+In accordance with the final rule, NW Natural is running baseline casing inspection logs on each of its active gas storage wells prior to the March 13, 2027, deadline.

-Work in 2023 will involve assessments of the production casings of four storage wells.
+Work in 2024 will involve assessments of the production casings.
 The assessments will include downhole wireline logging of the production casing strings using both multi-arm caliper and magnetic flux tools to identify deformations and metal loss features.

-6.4 Other safety projects and programs (2023 estimate \$2.9MM): Pipeline Replacement due to Seismic/Natural Forces
+6.8 Other safety projects and programs (2024 estimate of \$1.5 MM): Pipeline Replacement due to Seismic/Natural Forces